abhishekrana/ros2-tutorial/docs/NOTES.md

 ## General information

-- ament is the build system
+- Ament is the build system
-- colcon is the build tool that uses ament
+- Colcon is the build tool that uses ament
 - A package can have multiple nodes

 ## Create package